RomKart/RomKart/README.md

 ### Hi there 👋

+### I'm Nandagopal

+-🔭 I’m currently working on my website and i'm not motivated to
+- 🌱 I’m currently learning school stuffs and many others..
+I guess so
+- 👯 I’m looking to collaborate on everything :)
+- 📫 How to reach me:
+   -Discord: RomKart#6403
+   -Email: kenoveritgames@gmail.com
+   -Twitter: RomKartDev
+-🌷 I’m intrested to help with anything for anyone

 ![](https://komarev.com/ghpvc/?username=RomKart&label=PROFILE+VIEWS)

 <!--
-**RomKart/RomKart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->